 Planning Ahead for The First Dentist Visit

-If you’ve been in the toddler teeth brushing struggle a while, you might be wondering when should you take your toddler to the dentist?
+If you’ve been in the toddler teeth brushing struggle for a while, you might be wondering when should you take your toddler to the dentist?

 Your child’s first dental visit should be when they are getting their first tooth.
 However, if you’re past that point, you’re still okay to take to them before one to two years of age.

-The good news about taking a toddler to the dentist for the first time is that unlike older kids or adults they haven’t formed any bad opinions or anxiety about the dentist yet!
+The good news about taking a toddler to the dentist for the first time is that, unlike older kids or adults, they haven’t formed any bad opinions or anxiety about the dentist yet!

 Some tips for making your toddler’s first dental appointment a positive experience:

 2. Use positive language to describe the trip to the dentist.
-Approach the visit with the same enthusiasm as a trip to somewhere your toddler enjoys, like the park or their grandparents home.
+Approach the visit with the same enthusiasm as a trip to somewhere your toddler enjoys, like the park or their grandparent’s home.

 3. Be supportive and congratulate your toddler on a job well done.
 Are they doing a good job sitting in the chair or opening their mouth?
 Let them know!

 The first dental appointment is more so of a meet and greet with the dentist.
-It is a chance for your toddler to meet the dentist and they will do an exam to check their teeth, bite, gums and jaw.
+It is a chance for your toddler to meet the dentist and they will do an exam to check their teeth, bite, gums, and jaw.

-If you have any questions or concerns, this a perfect time to address them.
+If you have any questions or concerns, this is a perfect time to address them.
 Your child’s dentist can help you will any questions you have about your toddler’s oral health.

 Let me know if any of these things help you end your toddler teeth brushing struggle.
 I know that it can be hard when your toddler refuses to brush their teeth but you have options!